-By ‘manager’ we mean the person in your immediate team or project to whom you report on a daily basis.
-If you work for more than one team, please think of the manager/supervisor with whom you work most frequently.
-For schools, this means head teacher, assistant/deputy principals and principal.
+The person in your immediate workgroup, team or project to whom you report on a daily basis.
+If you work for more than one team, please think of the manager/supervisor/team leader with whom you work most frequently (e.g. head teacher, assistant/deputy principals and principal).

-By senior managers we mean the group of senior managers within the organisation, not an individual manager.
-For example, the Executive team, the Secretary and their Deputies, the Chief Executive and their team, Executive Directors, General Managers, Operational Managers, the managers above your manager and, Directors Educational Leadership.
+The group of senior managers within the organisation, not an individual manager (e.g. the Executive team, the Secretary and their Deputies, Executive Directors, Directors Educational Leadership).

 What can People Matter tell us about school leadership, people and practices?

 The People Matter Employee Survey is a valuable tool to assist schools in understanding what teachers and support staff think about working with the Department of Education.
 It provides greater insight into our culture, level of employee engagement, aspects of leadership, diversity, wellbeing and workplace experiences.

 In the spirit of the People Matter Survey, this data should be used in a positive way, as a source of evidence for setting people-related strategies which seek to improve the working environment for staff and support better outcomes for students.

 Where can I access my People Matter results?

 School-level reports are available for those schools that receive more than 10 responses to the survey.
 People matter results can be sourced from your Directors, Public Schools and the department’s Business Intelligence system, Scout.